Y07A/Unity-Realtime-Terrain-Generation/README.md

 It's a pretty rudimentary way, which generates chunks of terrains, with props (no grass for now).

-Terrains are shaped trough different layers of noises and have different LODs.
+Terrains are shaped trough different layers of noise and have different LODs.
 A shader in the project allows to draw a different texture on steep areas.

 ![Screenshot](/Assets/Files/Screenshots/Screenshot1.jpg?raw=true "Screenshot")